xDanax/Coffee-Sales-Analysis/README.md

 Identify which customer segments, product types, and regions drive the most revenue in order to optimize product offerings, loyalty strategy, and marketing focus.

 Key business questions:
-- Which countries and customers contribute the highest sales?
+- Which coffee beans, roast types and package sizes generate the highest sales, and which underperform?
-- How do roast type, package size, and loyalty membership affect revenue?
+- Which countries should the business prioritize for growth and marketing investment?
-- Where should the business focus promotions and inventory to increase sales?
+- Is the loyalty program effective in increasing customer spend?

 ## Key Insights & Data Visuals